hasura/graphql-engine/docs/graphql/core/deployment/deployment-guides/digital-ocean-one-click.rst

 .. note::

-  Different hosted Postgres providers may have different requirments for connection, e.g. setting ``sslmode``.
+  Different hosted Postgres providers may have different requirements for connection, e.g. setting ``sslmode``.
   Please refer to your provider's documentation for generating the proper ``psql`` command flags.

 .. _do_logs: